Testing gravity with cold atom interferometry: Results and prospects: Testing the Newtonian law and gravity at small distances

 The possibility of an experiment with a Cs gravity gradiometer to set constrains for $\lambda \sim 10$~cm was discussed in \cite{Biedermann2015}.
-Preliminary results showed that $\alpha$ near $10^{-5}$ could be reached with an improvement of $\sim 10^2$ over existing limits.
+Preliminary results showed that $\alpha$ near $10^{-5}$ could be reached with an improvement of about two orders of magnitude over existing limits.

-The schemes developed to measure gravity produced by small source masses with the main motivation of investigating dark energy \cite{Jaffe2017,Xu2019,Sabulsky2019} might be used also for the investigation of short-range forces.
+The schemes developed to measure gravity produced by small source masses with the main motivation of investigating dark energy \cite{Jaffe2017,Xu2019,Sabulsky2019} might also be used for the investigation of short-range forces.